 I don’t take life too seriously, try to have fun, be humble, and am always up for learning something new.
 For those of you that have met me in person, you also know I’m incredibly tall and outrageously funny.
 While I’m really not that tall, I was once called a “local giant” by a newspaper in college, so there’s that.

 Fullerton’s digital forensics knowledge and personality shine anywhere he goes.
 If you’re interested in learning more about the technical capabilities of GrayKey, he has a host of how-to videos and on-demand webinars available in the Investigators Corner (IC).
-You can click here to access the IC using your login credentials or by reaching out to us to request access.
+You can access the Investigators Corner here using your login credentials or contact us to request access.

 Other posts you might be interested in: